Junior Amone: Background

 Amone played his junior rugby league for the Western Suburbs Red Devils.
 He is of Tongan descent.

 Playing career

 2021

 Amone made his debut in round 9 of the 2021 NRL season for St. George Illawarra against Canterbury-Bankstown, scoring a try on debut in a 32-12 victory.

 Amone made eleven appearances for the club throughout the season as the club finished 11th and missed out on the finals.

 2022

 In round 22 of the 2022 NRL season, Amone scored a hat-trick in St. George's 24-22 loss against the Canberra Raiders.

 On Thursday 11 August 2022, Amone signed a Contract Extension with the Saints until the end of the 2024 NRL season.

 In round 23, Amone scored two tries in a 46-26 victory over the Gold Coast Titans.

+2023

+Amone played his first game of the season on 1 April after being stood down by the NRL, St. George Illawarra beat the Dolphins 38-12.

+Amone played 19 games for the club in the 2023 NRL season where they finished 16th on the table.

+2025

+Junior Amones' name has been spotted in the Illawarra based local community newspaper "The Bugle" playing rugby for Kiama.